Hardship exemptions were setup to provide people relief from the requirement to have health insurance or pay a penalty.

 Health insurance would be considered affordable to you if your employer offers a plan that costs less than 9.61% of your household income in 2022.
 This is down from 9.83% in 2021.

 If your employer does not offer health insurance than affordability is judged based upon the cost of a Marketplace plan.

 Try not to confuse

 The Premium Tax Credit also takes into consideration if a plan offered to you is affordable or not.
-That determination is not calculated the same way as the exemption discussed above.
 Please read the detailed article titled: Affordable Coverage

 Visit HealthCare.gov for a complete list of possible exemptions and application forms.